Gabriel0110/Local-Image-Editor/README.md

 # Local Image Editor

 Local Image Editor is a desktop application that provides basic and advanced image editing capabilities.
+Simply drag-and-drop, copy/paste, or upload an image via file explorer and play around.
 This project is based on Yacine's Dingboard (dingboard.com), just not as good, but local!
 I like to call it Fingboard (Fake Dingboard).

 ## Features